Deals of the Week All of Europe's finest Up to 50% OFF

 • View the 12th-century Giske Church, which was built in the Norman style by an unknown architect and remains the only marble church in all of Norway; its structure presents an even bigger mystery than its creator, as nobody knows the source of the white marble used to build the church.

-• Head to the nearby island of Godøya and climb to the top of the 19th-century Alnes Lighthouse.
+• Head to the nearby island of Godøya and view the 19th-century Alnes Lighthouse.

 • Make your way up Aksla Mountain to Fjellstua, a viewpoint offering sweeping, near-360-degree views of Ålesund and its archipelago below.